Country of Origin: United States

 Did You Know?

 The Alaskan Klee Kai originated in Alaska during the 1970s.
-It is a relatively new dog breed and has a rich history.
-They were developed to create a companion-sized version of the Alaskan Husky.
-Siberian Huskies and Alaskan Huskies were bred with Schipperkes and American Eskimo Dogs to get a smaller size without issues of dwarfism.
+Some facts about the Alaskan Klee Kai are that it is a relatively new dog breed and has a rich history.
+They were developed to create a companion-sized version of the Alaskan Husky-type dogs.

-The Alaskan Klee Kai is a great family dog and does do well with older children who have been taught how to properly handle animals.
+The Alaskan Klee Kai is a great family dog and does well with older children who have been taught how to properly handle animals.
 They tend to be quiet dogs and will not normally bark, but they do vocalize and “talk” like other northern breeds.
 They do have a strong prey drive and an urge to chase, so they will likely not get along with other pets in the household unless they have been socialized not to view them as “prey”.

 They are better suited to larger homes with fenced-in yards.
-They can adapt to apartment living, but will require a lot of exercise to do so.
+They can adapt to apartment living, but will require a lot of daily exercise to do so.
 They also do not like to be left alone for long periods of time.
 As a northern breed, the Alaskan Klee Kai handles cold weather much better than warm weather, so is better suited towards cooler and moderate climates.

 The Alaskan Klee Kai is a relatively healthy dog breed.
 As with all dog breeds, there are some breed-specific health conditions to be aware of.
-These include cardiac issues, liver disease, patellar luxation, thyroid disease, and juvenile cataracts.
-Asking the breeder about the genetic history of the parents and to see any relevant health clearances can help allay some of these potential health concerns.
+These can include cardiac issues, liver disease, patellar luxation, thyroid disease, Factor VII deficiency, and juvenile cataracts.
+Good breeding practices and the health of the parents make a big difference in the health of Alaskan Klee Kai puppies.

 The Alaskan Klee Kai is an intelligent and highly trainable dog breed.
 Although they are highly trainable and eager to please, they are not generally suited for novice dog owners as they require an owner who can provide consistent and ongoing training and who can keep up with their activity levels.
 Novice dog owners can have success with this dog breed as long as plenty of training classes are involved.

-This dog breed has a moderate grooming level as they have a tendency to be clean and will often spend hours each day grooming themselves.
+Although they are one of the fluffiest dog breeds, this dog breed has a moderate grooming level as they have a tendency to be clean and will often spend hours each day grooming themselves.
 They do not typically have “dog breath” or a “dog odor” and seldom need a bath.
 Their thick coat helps keep them cool and protects their skin, so they should not be shaved unless it needs to be done for medical reasons.

 The Alaskan Klee Kai will shed continuously year-round with two heavier seasonal shedding sessions.
 Most of the time, you can brush this dog’s coat weekly or a few times a week, but you may want to increase to daily brushing during seasonal sheddings.

-The Alaskan Klee Kai is a moderate to high energy dog breed.
+The Alaskan Klee Kai is a moderate to high-energy dog breed.
 They require plenty of exercise to remain happy and may become high-strung or anxious if they do not get enough.
+A few walks a day with some playtime and time to run every day should be sufficient for this dog breed.
+They are active dogs and enjoy spending time with their favorite humans, so they will likely be up for more if you are.

-A few walks a day with some playtime and time to run should be sufficient for this dog breed.
 They will also likely enjoy going hiking with you, running with you on a leash, or even going swimming.
-This dog breed also tends to excel in dog sports like obedience and agility.
+This dog breed also tends to excel in dog sports like obedience, rally, agility, and more.
+They’ve even been known to excel at dock diving!

-A fully-grown Alaskan Klee Kai will usually stand 15-17 inches tall at the shoulder and weigh 16-22 pounds.
+A fully-grown Alaskan Klee Kai will usually stand 12-17 inches tall at the shoulder and weigh 6-25 pounds.